Marqeta (MQ)

 For software companies like Marqeta, gross profit tells us how much money remains after paying for the base cost of products and services (typically servers, licenses, and certain personnel).
 These costs are usually low as a percentage of revenue, explaining why software is more lucrative than other sectors.

-Marqeta’s gross margin is slightly below the average software company, giving it less room than its competitors to invest in areas such as product and sales.
-As you can see below, it averaged a 70.6% gross margin over the last year.
-Said differently, Marqeta had to pay a chunky $29.40 to its service providers for every $100 in revenue.
+Marqeta’s gross margin is worse than the software industry average, giving it less room than its competitors to hire new talent that can expand its products and services.
+As you can see below, it averaged a 70% gross margin over the last year.
+That means Marqeta paid its providers a lot of money ($30.02 for every $100 in revenue) to run its business.

 9. Operating Margin

-Marqeta’s expensive cost structure has contributed to an average operating margin of negative 12.8% over the last year.
-Unprofitable, high-growth software companies require extra attention because they spend heaps of money to capture market share.
-As seen in its fast historical revenue growth, this strategy seems to have worked so far, but it’s unclear what would happen if Marqeta reeled back its investments.
+Marqeta’s expensive cost structure has contributed to an average operating margin of negative 7.4% over the last year.
+Unprofitable software companies require extra attention because they spend heaps of money to capture market share.
+As seen in its historically underwhelming revenue performance, this strategy hasn’t worked so far, and it’s unclear what would happen if Marqeta reeled back its investments.
 Wall Street seems to be optimistic about its growth, but we have some doubts.

 10. Cash Is King

-Marqeta has shown impressive cash profitability, driven by its cost-effective customer acquisition strategy that gives it the option to invest in new products and services rather than sales and marketing.
-The company’s free cash flow margin averaged 21.4% over the last year, better than the broader software sector.
+Marqeta has shown robust cash profitability, driven by its cost-effective customer acquisition strategy that enables it to invest in new products and services rather than sales and marketing.
+The company’s free cash flow margin averaged 23.4% over the last year, quite impressive for a software business.
 The divergence from its underwhelming operating margin stems from the add-back of non-cash charges like depreciation and stock-based compensation.
 GAAP operating profit expenses these line items, but free cash flow does not.

-Marqeta’s free cash flow clocked in at $78.5 million in Q3, equivalent to a 48.1% margin.
-This result was good as its margin was 42.4 percentage points higher than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, leading to temporary swings.
+Marqeta’s free cash flow clocked in at $46.52 million in Q4, equivalent to a 27% margin.
+This result was good as its margin was 22.7 percentage points higher than in the same quarter last year, but we wouldn’t put too much weight on the short term because investment needs can be seasonal, causing temporary swings.
 Long-term trends carry greater meaning.

 11. Balance Sheet Assessment